Instiki

 Linux

-On Fedora, I’m told that
+On Fedora, that would be:

-suffices to get you the necessary prerequisites, though apparently you may need to supply the necessary soft link
+though, apparently, you may need to supply the necessary soft link

-$ ln -s libsqlite3.so.0.8.6 libsqlite3.so
+$ ln -s /usr/lib/libsqlite3.so.0.8.6 /usr/lib/libsqlite3.so

 yourself.